Laundry Room Makeover – How to Repair a Floor and Lay New Flooring

 Once the plywood is in place, it is time to lay the new flooring.
 I really love peel and stick flooring!
 This easy-to-use flooring is generally overlooked because it is thought of as “cheap” and it is, as far as pricing but I find that it looks just as good as any other vinyl on the market!
-In fact, I laid peel and stick flooring in my kids bathroom three years ago and it still looks like new.
+In fact, I laid peel and stick flooring in my kids bathroom three years ago (At the time I wrote this post) and it still looks like new.
 It hasn’t lifted and I have had no problems with it!

 I chose a beautiful grey “cement” looking floor tile.
 The tiles measure 18″ x 18″ square and because I like to be different, I laid them on point in a diamond pattern.